hermangroup/docs/developers/index.rst

 Developers
 ==========

-Dash Core has published an extensive `Developer Guide
+Historia Core has published an extensive `Developer Guide
-<https://dash-docs.github.io/en/>`_ to help new developers get started
+<https://historia-docs.github.io/en/>`_ to help new developers get started
-with the Dash code base, and as a reference for experienced developers.
+with the Historia code base, and as a reference for experienced developers.
-This guide can be leveraged to quickly and efficiently integrate external applications with the Dash ecosystem.
+This guide can be leveraged to quickly and efficiently integrate external applications with the Historia ecosystem.
 Anyone can contribute to the guide by submitting an issue or pull request on GitHub.
-The documentation is available at: https://dash-docs.github.io/en/
+The documentation is available at: https://historia-docs.github.io/en/

-The Dash Core Team also maintains the `Dash Roadmap
+The Historia Core Team also maintains the `Historia Roadmap
-<https://github.com/dashpay/dash-roadmap>`_, which sets out delivery
+<https://github.com/HistoriaOffical/historia-roadmap>`_, which sets out delivery
-milestones for future releases of Dash and includes specific technical details describing how the development team plans to realise each challenge.
-The Dash Roadmap is complemented by the `Dash Improvement Proposals <https://github.com/dashpay/dips>`_, which contain detailed technical explanations of proposed changes to the Dash protocol itself.
+milestones for future releases of Historia and includes specific technical details describing how the development team plans to realise each challenge.
+The Historia Roadmap is complemented by the `Historia Improvement Proposals <https://github.com/HistoriaOffical/dips>`_, which contain detailed technical explanations of proposed changes to the Historia protocol itself.

-The remaining sections available below describe practical steps to carry out common development tasks in Dash.
+The remaining sections available below describe practical steps to carry out common development tasks in Historia.

 .. toctree::
    :maxdepth: 1